 Prior to dismissing a student, the Director of Graduate Study (DGS) in the program and/or faculty advisor will recommend a face-to-face meeting between the student and the faculty advisor to discuss the reason for dismissal.
 Termination letters must inform the student of the right to appeal, first, to the department/program, and second, to the Graduate Faculty Senate.
-A copy of a termination letter must be sent to the Dean of the Graduate School at the same time it is sent to the student.
+A copy of a termination letter must be sent to the graduate dean at the same time it is sent to the student.

 A student’s first appeal of dismissal must be made to the department/program within 2 weeks.
 If the student does not appeal, the Graduate School will send the student an official notice of dismissal from the program.

 Students should notify their DGS in writing that they are appealing dismissal.
 A copy of the appeal letter addressed to the DGS should be sent to the Dean of the Graduate School.
 Departments and programs organize their own appeals processes and all students must be made aware of those processes as they start their graduate program.
 If the department/program does not reverse its decision, the DGS will notify the Graduate School that the student has completed the probationary period and the appeal process and has been dismissed.